Articles in this section

 Example 3

-Utilizing a custom text binding together with the Upper() function, static text, line breaks and the binding syntax to apply the desired casing to the user information: the first paragraph should contain the name of the user in uppercase, the second paragraph should mention the user's job title and the company name in the same casing as used in the user profile.
+Using a custom text binding to combine static text, line breaks and binding syntax with Upper() function, to apply the desired casing to the user information: the first paragraph should contain the name of the user in uppercase, the second paragraph should mention the user's job title and the company name in the same casing as used in the user profile.
+The binding is:

 {{Upper(UserProfile.Name)}}